-The situation is more than a little bit vexed.
-There are people’s businesses and livelihoods at stake and in my (admittedly somewhat limited…) experience, as soon as government agencies get involved in restricting access to “public” places, tempers flare quickly in the USA!
+The situation is more than a little bit vexed – people’s businesses and livelihoods at stake.
+So in my (admittedly somewhat limited…) experience, as soon as government agencies get involved in restricting access to “public” places, tempers flare quickly in the USA!

-That said, here is the basic situation as I understand it – the US Fish and Wildlife Service commissioned a survey on “Manatees, People and the Three Sisters Springs” that was conducted in the peak visitor months of December 2014 and January 2015 by Rae Ellen Syverson and Carl Wolfe.
+That said, here is the basic situation as I understand it… The US Fish and Wildlife Service commissioned a survey on “Manatees, People and the Three Sisters Springs”.
+Which was conducted in the peak visitor months of December 2014 and January 2015 by Rae Ellen Syverson and Carl Wolfe.

-The final report was released in May 2015 and is (in my opinion…) well written, factual, to the point and draws some very significant conclusions about the absolutely chaotic conditions at the Three Sisters during peak tourist periods.
+The final report was released in May 2015 and (in my opinion…) is well written, factual and to the point.
+Plus it draws some very significant conclusions about the absolutely chaotic conditions at the Three Sisters during peak tourist periods.

 From there, in November 2015, the Fish and Wildlife Service issued a draft environmental assessment for their “Proposed Aquatic Habitat and Wildlife Viewing Improvements” at the Three Sisters Springs.

-At 114 pages the draft assessment is a pretty comprehensive document and it calls out four alternatives to improve manatee viewing, which I have summarized below:
+At 114 pages the draft assessment is a pretty comprehensive document.
+It calls out four options to improve manatee viewing, which I have summarized below:

-A) No Action: Maintains existing management measures within the Springs and the spring run during manatee season, but does not provide for any additional measures.
+A) No Action: Maintains existing management measures within the Springs and the spring run during manatee season.
+No provision for any additional measures.

-B) Manatee Viewing from Land Only: Protects resting and nursing manatees from potential disturbance by closing the Springs to all in-water access during the manatee season.
+B) Manatee Viewing from Land Only: Protection of resting and nursing manatees from potential disturbance.
+As a a result of closing the Springs to all in-water access during the manatee season.